Credit bureau: Consumer reporting agency

 In the United States, there is no legal term for a credit bureau under the federal Fair Credit Reporting Act (FCRA).
 A consumer reporting agency is often abbreviated in the industry as CRA.

 In the United States, key consumer reporting agency consumer protections and general rules or governing guidelines for both the consumer reporting agencies and data furnishers are the federal Fair Credit Reporting Act (FCRA), Fair and Accurate Credit Transactions Act (FACTA), Fair Credit Billing Act (FCBA), and Regulation B.

 Two government bodies share responsibility for the oversight of consumer reporting agencies and those that furnish data to them.
 The Federal Trade Commission (FTC) has oversight for the consumer reporting agencies.
 The Office of the Comptroller of the Currency (OCC) charters, regulates, and supervises all national banks with regard to the data they furnish consumer reporting agencies.

 Most U.S. consumer credit information is collected and kept by the four national traditional consumer reporting agencies: Experian (formerly TRW Information Systems & Services and the CCN Group), Equifax, TransUnion, and Innovis (which was purchased from First Data Corporation in 1999 by CBC Companies).
 These organizations are for-profit businesses and possess no government affiliation.
 Though they are competitors, they are members of a trade organization called the Consumer Data Industry Association (CDIA) to establish reporting standards and lobby on behalf of their industry issues in Washington.
 Current reporting standards accepted by the four U.S. CRAs are Metro and Metro2.
 The Metro2 standard is defined in the annual CDIA publication, the Credit Reporting Resource Guide.
 Consumers are entitled to a free annual credit report from each of the three nationwide consumer reporting agencies, Equifax, Experian and TransUnion.
-Consumers can go to annualcreditreport.com, the Internet site maintained by the three companies, to get their free report.
+AnnualCreditReport.com is maintained by all three companies.

 There are dozens of other similar information collection and reporting firms that analyze and sell information about consumers for other purposes, including those who aggregate multiple credit data sources and provide lenders with customized analytical tools.
 Furthermore, there are also non-traditional credit reporting agencies.

 PRBC (Payment Reporting Builds Credit, Inc.) is a national alternative credit bureau.
 Incorporated in March 2002, PRBC enables consumers to self-enroll and build a positive credit file by reporting their on-time payments (such as rent, utilities, cable, and phone) that are not automatically reported to the three traditional credit bureaus.

+In the U.S., there are six business or commercial bureau repositories: